akuprym/SwipeImage/README.md

 Functuanality:
 - A bunch of random images are downloaded from the Unsplash API.
-- When the limit of photos per page is reached -
+- When the limit of photos per page is reached - another page is uploaded.
 - Users can see one random image on the screen at a time.
 - Users are able to swipe left or swipe right on the image.